cyyeh/leetcode/README.md

 # LeetCode

-Use prebuilt Python 3.8 Docker container to run scripts on data structures/algorithms.
+Use prebuilt Python3.8 Docker image to run scripts on data structures/algorithms.

 ## Todos